root-project/web/download/building_root/build_prerequisites.md

 toc_sticky: true
 ---

-The page lists the prerequisite packages that need to be installed on the different platforms to be able to configure and to build basic ROOT.
-If more advanced ROOT plugins are required look at the  `cmake` or `./configure` output and add the desired third party packages before configuring again.
+Here are the prerequisite packages listed that need to be installed on the different platforms to be able to configure and to build basic ROOT.
+<br>If more advanced ROOT plugins are required look at the  `cmake` or `./configure` output and add the desired third
+party packages before configuring again.

 - [Fedora family](#fedora-18-19-and-20-scientific-linux-5-6-centos-6-7)